-For some photographers you are probably thinking, “Alright I’m getting it”, while my folks at home are thinking, “You had me at HDR is short for what?”
+If you are a photographer already you are probably thinking, “Alright I’m getting it”, while the average Joe is thinking, “You had me at HDR is short for what?”
 Here is an example for you:

 Have you ever been breath taken by a beautiful sunset over the ocean, so moved by its beauty that you took out any device that could possible capture its magnificence?
 Awe inspired by its glamor you can’t wait to get home and look at it on your monitor.
 The anticipation of possibly seeing it once again is tugging on your heart strings, your mouth is watering as you plug your camera into your computer.
 The window pops up, “What would you like to do with this removable storage device”.
 You are thinking, ”Anything computer, do anything with it just show me the magnificently contrasted, beautifully colored, well composed epic photograph that so mystically captivated my soul and just may possibly be the bane of my existence!”

 There it is, the washed out low contrast, image of an ugly ocean and its incompatible sunset.
 The reds look like half breed cousins of the awful orange next door.
 Instead of the vibrant cyan sea foam coated ocean, you are left with moody blues.
 Your lively dancing greens appear to be taking the day off showing you their muddy backsides.
 Your image is not as you saw it, you try to imagine that it is by showing it off, thinking maybe someone will see it like I did, but their expression doesn’t seem to capture an ounce of the awe inspired sunset juice that recently passed through your heart.

 This my friends is where HDR comes right in to save the day and swoop you off your feet.
 Check out the variations below: